-We warmly invite you to apply for our “Frederick Douglass and Literary Crossroads,” a summer institute funded by the National Endowment for the Humanities (NEH).
+We warmly invite you to apply for our online summer institute, “Frederick Douglass and Literary Crossroads,” funded by the National Endowment for the Humanities (NEH).

 - exposure to scholars with expertise on Douglass studies and African American literary studies

-- chances to interact with a variety of secondary teachers who cover American and African American literature
+- chances to converse with a variety of secondary teachers who cover American and African American literature

 - information about an array of pedagogical print-based, mixed media texts, and digital resources